 Upon arrival, the hotel presents children with special welcome gifts and offers parents traveling with little ones a child-proofing kit for the room.
 I found this gesture to be unique and thoughtful, as my one-year-old likes to explore everything.

 As my family and I opened the door to our room, we were awestruck.
 We kept taking in the view from our window and could not imagine a more perfect picture.
 Although the rooms are not large, they are luxurious.
 Our 5-year-old found the beds quite bouncy.
 Rooms begin at $249/night.
 If you need a little more space, step up to a suite or even the two-story penthouse.
 Suites begin at $359/night.

 KidTripster Tip: Submit a request early for a room with an ocean view.
 You’ll be astounded.

 Many hotels are pet-friendly, but The Don treats pets like pampered pooches!
 Beginning with a welcome letter from the general manager upon check-in, pets are treated to a special room service menu, pet massages, pet beds, and walks from the hotel staff.

-Or consider booking a vacation rental at the Don’s sister property Beach House Suites from Tripbound.
+Or consider booking a vacation rental at the Don’s sister property Beach House Suites through Tripbound.
 As a KidTripster fan, you get an extra 10% off when you reserve through this link.

 Please know that we love its properties so much that KidTripster has decided to partner with Tripbound as an affiliate.
 That means if you use our link to book, we get some coffee money from them.
 There’s no additional cost to you.
 Just wanted you to know.

 The beach is the true gem of this resort.
 St. Pete Beach is regularly voted one of the most beautiful beaches in the world, and it’s easy to see why - sugar white sand and crystal clear water in perfect shades of blue and green.
 Keep your eyes fixed on the water, and you and your kids are sure to see a pod of frolicking dolphins.